dungeons and dragons monster: owlbear

 |Damage||1d8/1d8/1d8||2d4+2 (x3)||See below|

 Owlbears are known to live in deep forests, rocky badlands, and subarctic tundra.
 They are prolific breeders and may fully occupy a new territory in a matter of a decade.

-Young owlbears cannot fly but these powerful climbers frequently leap from tree to tree if those trees are large enough (e.g. primeval forests).
-They can leap as much as 10m from a tree or 6m from the ground, and fearlessly attack even when outnumbered.
-With their superb senses of sight and smell, it is virtually impossible to surprise these crepuscular hunter-scavengers.
-A young owl bear leaves the nest at two and joins a pack of others with the goal of establishing a territory.
+Young owlbears begin to fly within three months, but can climb within days.
+Frequently leaping from tree to tree if those trees are large enough (e.g. primeval forests), they can leap as much as 10m from a tree or 6m from the ground.
+A young owl bear leaves the nest at two years and joins a pack of others with the goal of establishing a territory.